Collegiate-Edu-Nation/easy-ftc/README.md

 This library greatly simplifies hardware initialization and control by abstracting away low-level decisions and operations, which implies it is highly opinionated.
 A consequence of this is that most users will only need to use a few methods (move(), tele(), and state()) due to a reliance on sane defaults and the builder design-pattern.

 <i>Encoders can be enabled for all motor-powered features.
 Both robot-centric and field-centric driving is supported for Mecanum, while tank and arcade are supported for Differential.
-Servo-powered features can optionally leverage smooth-servo control, enabling multi-servo synchronization (at the expense of thread-blocking).
-Supported sensors are: AprilTag, color, distance, and touch</i>
+Servo-powered features can optionally leverage smooth-servo control, enabling granular, multi-servo synchronization.
+Supported sensors are: color, distance, and touch</i>

 ## Usage